SAP-samples/cloud-cap-samples-java/README.md

 bash ./scripts/build-ui-image.sh
 ```

-### Push docker images
+### Push container images

-You can push all the docker images to your docker registry, using:
+You can push all the container images to your container registry, using:

 ```
 docker push $YOUR_CONTAINER_REGISTRY/bookshop-hana-deployer